BY PASTOR T. O. BANSO

-Jesus said those who hear His words and practise them are like the man who built his house on the rock while those who hear His words and do not practise are like the man who built his house on sand.
+Jesus said those who heard His words and practised them were like the man who built his house on the rock while those who heard His words and did not practise them were like the man who built his house on sand.
 Jesus called the latter, a foolish man (Matthew 7:24-27).

 The unguided and untutored man is an ignorant man.
 He is unwise.
 He won’t learn either from God or those who know more than him.
 His ignorance makes him a candidate for failure.
 It’s not a sin not to know but it is wrong to refuse to learn when knowledge is available.
 The untutored man will make costly and needless mistakes because of his folly and ignorance.

-You need a tutor or a mentor and you don’t have physical contacts with him or know you personally.
+You need a tutor or a mentor and you don’t have to have physical contact with him or her or know him personally.
 There is nothing really like a self-made man!
 Somebody is either too proud to acknowledge the contribution of some people to his life or he is a liar.
 No one will make it in life without the input of some people somewhere directly or indirectly.
 God will always give you tutors and governors in order to bring you to maturity.
 “Now I say, that the heir, as long as he is a child, differeth nothing from a servant, though he be lord of all; But is under tutors and governors until the time appointed of the father” (Galatians 4:1-2 KJV).

 (3) The resisted.
 He is a man opposed by God.
 He doesn’t enjoy divine support or backing.
 This happens when a man is operating outside the revealed will of God or consistently violates divine instructions or the Word of God.
 He equally endangers the lives of those around him.
-Jonah and Balaam are examples of the resisted men (Jonah 1:4-16; Numbers 22).
+Jonah and Balaam are examples of the resisted men.

 (4) The unwilling.
 He is not serious about succeeding in life.
 He’s unwilling to pay the price.
 He only wishes to succeed.
-He likes success in other people but is not willing to do what they did – the principles that brought them to success.
-Such a person daydreams a lot, always building castles in the air.
-He talks as a giant but thinks as a Lilliputian!
+He likes success in other people but is not willing to do what they did.
+He is not willing to practise the principles that brought them to success.
+Such a person daydreams a lot.
+He is always building castles in the air.
+He could talk big but is not willing to start small.

-But you must walk the talk; no one becomes great by just talking.
+You must walk the talk; no one becomes great by just talking.
 There is no way you can make a man succeed who is unwilling.
-Even if you push him into success, he’ll still fall out of it!
+Even if you push him into success, he will still fall out of it!
 You can force a sheep to the river but you can’t force it to drink water.

 (5) The undecided.
 He never really seems to be able to make up his mind.
 He is reluctant, very hesitant.
 He is a double-minded man.
 He does not know if he should be here or there.
 You find it difficult to know where he’s standing.
 He’s always changing his mind without any convincing reason.
-He makes plans but doesn’t makes decisions.
-He fails to kick-start or jump-starts the process that will culminate in his success.
+He makes plans but doesn’t make decisions.
+He fails to start the process that will culminate in his success.
 He’ll fail in life.